socnetv/app/docs/roadmaps/roadmap_graph_exploration.md

 * Maintain multiple named subgraph views derived from the same base graph
 * Switch between subgraphs without reloading
 * Save and reload named subgraphs (persisted alongside or inside the graph file)
-* **Blocked on**: tab-based multi-graph UI (Feature 1 Phase 3, no issue yet) — a significant infrastructure investment.
+* **Blocked on**: tab-based multi-graph UI (#245) — a significant infrastructure investment.
 Deferred until the tab UI is designed and implemented.

 ### Phase 7 — Query System (#221) ✔